-However there are Regulations in place to help prevent such accidents.
-The Confined Spaces Regulations 1997 are in place to protect workers who work in confined spaces.
+Regulations are in place to help prevent such accidents.
+The main piece of legislation is The Confined Spaces Regulations 1997.

-Under the terms of the legislation, a "confined space" means any place, including any chamber, tank, vat, silo, pit, trench, pipe, sewer, flue, well or any similar space in which, by virtue of its enclosed nature, there is a risk of either:
+The Regulations define a "confined space" as any place, including any chamber, tank, vat, silo, pit, trench, pipe, sewer, flue, well or any similar space in which, by virtue of its enclosed nature, there is a risk of either:

-The Regulations place specific duties on the employers.
-Employers must ensure that all other methods of doing the work are exhausted; i.e. the work must be done from the outside if possible.
+The Regulations place specific duties on employers, who must ensure that all other possible methods of doing the work are exhausted - i.e. that the work can be done from the outside if possible – before allowing the work to go ahead.

 If you have been involved in an accident where you were working in a confined space then you may be eligible for compensation.
 Call our No Win No Fee lawyers today for FREE legal advice today on 0800 0891331.

-More information can be obtained from the Health & Safety Executive.
+More information can be obtained from the Health & Safety Executive by clicking here.